 This program allows qualified Washington University undergraduates to complete a Master of Arts (AM) degree in a one-year accelerated program after earning the Bachelor of Arts (AB) degree in drama.
 The undergraduate and graduate degrees are awarded sequentially, if approved, with admission to the Accelerated AM program occurring during the fall semester after completion of the AB degree during the preceding December, May or August.
 Applications may be submitted at any time during the student’s senior year through August 1, and GRE tests are not required.
 The program is available only to senior students and only for continuous enrollment the next year.
 There is no option for deferred admission.

-Interested students should contact the Director of Graduate Studies, Paige McGinley, during their sophomore or junior year for additional information and application instructions.
+Interested students should contact the director of graduate studies, Paige McGinley (firstname.lastname@example.org), during their sophomore or junior year for additional information and application instructions.